-So, how to break a plateau on Intermittent Fasting?
-You have to shake things up.
-The body as adapted to your eating pattern, caloric intake, overall diet, and the fat-burning machine simply isn’t as efficient.
-What you have to do is stress your body, just like you would stress your muscles when working out.
-It’s not all about eating less or less often, sometimes eating more, getting carbs, taking a break, can have a huge effect on a plateau.
+To break a plateau on intermittent fasting, you need to stress your body, just like you would stress your muscles when working out.
+It has adapted to your eating pattern and diet.
+It’s not all about eating less or less often, sometimes eating more, getting carbs, taking a break in intermittent fasting, can have a huge effect on a plateau.

 But first, what exactly happens in your body when you reach a plateau and are there effects specific to intermittent fasting that you should take into account?